The Ultimate Criminal Justice Career Guide

 Financing Your Criminal Justice Education

 Federal student loans, which include direct subsidized and unsubsidized loans, provide lower interest rates than private loans.
-Some loan plans are exclusive to Criminal Justice students and graduates, such as the NDSL/Perkins Loan Cancellation program that allows up to 100% loan cancellation for full-time law enforcement or corrections officers.
+Some loan plans are exclusive to criminal justice students and graduates, such as the NDSL/Perkins Loan Cancellation program, which allows up to 100% loan cancellation for full-time law enforcement or corrections officers.

-Scholarships and grants from schools, private companies, and the government are made available to Criminal Justice students.
+Criminal justice students are offered scholarships and grants from schools, private companies, and the government.
 An example is the COAG (Constitutional Officers Association of Georgia) and the Anderson Criminal Justice Scholarship.

 Criminal Justice Career Pathways, Information, and Outlook